pyu10055/image-labeling/README.md

 ## Development server

 Run `ng serve --env=local` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+##Note
+Due to the cross domain restriction, many of the image cannot be displayed by canvas, just use any search term if you see no results shown up.